tycheventures/hiring-assignments/README.md

 # Create Home page

 1. After login successfully redirect to home page.
-1. Header changes - after login user will not see login link.
-User will have link for dashboard.
-Usernmae will be displayed with logout url.
+1. Header changes - After login user will not see login link.
+User will have link for Myaccount (dashboard).
+Username will be displayed with logout url.
 See screenshots

 <img src="./images/Homegroup.png">